superiorkid/weather-metaweather/README.md

 # WeatherForecast_metaweatherAPI

-An easy to use and deploy web app built using Flask Wanna try this app? visit: [Link](#)
+An easy to use and deploy web app built using Flask <br>
+Wanna try this app? visit: [demo](https://demo-flaskxmetaweather.herokuapp.com/)

 ## Features